BMW R Nine T review – The Love, the life and the betrayal…

 - Would I ever buy another one?
 Sure, when the time is right.

-My conclusion is that this bike is very particular and while, no doubt, you could do ‘everything’ on it – there are far better all-rounders out there.
+My conclusion is that the Nine T is a very particular bike.
+While, no doubt, you could do ‘everything’ on it – there are far better all-rounders out there.
 If I had space and money I would keep the BMW R Nine T as a 2nd or 3rd bike for weekend blasts into the sunset!
 Sadly as much as I loved her – I had to let her go.
 Fortunately, the new owner Marcus, was a nice guy that appeared to like bikes as much as I did.
 I’m sure my X is in good hands.

 My suggestions for an all-rounder within BMW’s line are the R1200r, F800ST, or even the F650 gs if you don’t mind looking uncool.
 By ‘all-rounder’ I mean a fuel-efficient nimble bike that will do it all; commuting, long rides and blasts through the twisties.
 I am not talking about the fastest or sexiest…